-When hardware trigger mode is disabled, the camera waits for an Acquire command.
+When software trigger mode is enabled, the camera waits for an acquire command.
 When the command is received the image capture starts.
 Once acquisition is complete the image is processed in the FPGA and then transferred to the host computer.
 On completion of the transfer the command completes.
 The acquired image is then available.
 A new acquisition will only start when the data transfer has been completed.

-The hardware trigger output is in active state for the duration of the acquisition and readout, and the falling transition of the hardware trigger output indicates that this phase is complete.
+The hardware trigger output of the SR4000 is in active state for the duration of the acquisition and readout, and the falling transition of the hardware trigger output indicates that this phase is complete.
+The SR4500 does not support this feature.